 A reconstruction of Gutenberg's printing press, Gutenberg Museum, Mainz.

-Memorial knowledge compressed into movable type.
+Memorial knowledge encoded into movable type.
 Each letter block is a unit of reusable, transmissible knowledge.
 The press democratized retrieval.
 (Wikimedia Commons)

 The headline claim of this piece sits exactly here.
 A tool is the physical, usable embodiment of knowledge — and the architecture of civilization is the architecture of how tools accumulate.
 Every other claim in the series is downstream of this one.